 So, if you want to be a rich person you have to manage your money as they do.
 That means, before you buy liabilities, you need to buy the asset first.

-Let’s look at my Bentley for example.
-I could have just bought it anytime.
-But instead, I waited a bit.
-I bought an asset that would make me the money first.
-In my case, that was a real piece of real estate.
-I knew this asset would pay my monthly payment of my liability – my Bentley in this case.
+Dan Lok bought an asset that would make him the money first.
+In his case, that was a real piece of real estate.
+He knew this asset would pay the monthly payment of his liability – his Bentley in this case.

-If I’d just bought the Bentley right away, I would have to pay it from my own pocket.
-But this way I had the asset first and have that pay for my liability.
-Even if I decide to change cars later, guess what?
-I still have the asset that’s working for me.
+But this way he had the asset first and have that pay for his liability.
+Even if he decides to change cars later, guess what?
+He still has the asset that’s working for him and he doesn’t have to worry.

 For every dollar they spend, they calculate with some kind of return.
 If they buy liabilities, they do so very aware.
 They are very conscious of their decisions.